uwhumansvszombies/uwhvz/app/templates/jinja2/email/signup_reminder.md

-You're receiving this email because you've requested to sign up for the UW Humans vs Zombies Spring 2018 game but are **not yet eligible to play.**
+You're receiving this email because you've requested to sign up for the UW Humans vs Zombies Fall 2018 game but are **not yet eligible to play.**

 This will take 30 seconds.
 Please finish signing up here: {{ signup_url }}.